-2023 has been a year of exceptional growth for IBG in terms of deals and roles undertaken.
-The group aims to continue this trajectory in the coming years as it builds its pipeline, expands its team, and builds its track record in other product offerings such as Advisory and Equity Capital Market transactions.
+2023 has been a year of exceptional growth in terms of deals and roles taken by IBG.
+The group eyes to continue this trajectory in the coming years as it builds its pipeline, expands its team, and paves its track record in other product offerings such as Advisory and Equity Capital Market transactions.